 While it’s easy to consider the grade-5 Turkish walnut stock on this rifle as just a lovely looking handle, it’s much more.
 Everything about it, from length of pull to checkering, is designed to tame recoil and control the rifle.
 When compared to early 20th century Rigbys, the stock of the new gun shows a straighter, higher-comb buttstock.
 I discovered that this helps direct recoil straight back into the shoulder rather than up into the face.
 A wide, gently rounded comb and raised cheekpiece additionally softened any remnant cheek slap.
 The open grip curve prevented pinched fingers and sharp, 22-lines-per-inch checkering fore and aft helped me maintain control during rapid fire.
 During testing, I was able to cycle and fire four shots, standing, in about six seconds.
-You can watch video of this here.
 I was pleasantly surprised to discover I could shoot the rifle comfortably and repeatedly from classic sitting positions.

 In keeping with tradition, the hard, red rubber recoil pad offers about as much flex as raw walnut.
 Surprisingly, this didn’t seem to enhance felt recoil, probably because it provided plenty of surface area for distributing the forces.
 The hard rubber might have another benefit.
 Because it doesn’t depress an inch like many of today’s super squishy pads, it aids in keeping a shooter’s nose well back from his grip-hand thumb.
 This, combined with the stock’s 14.5-inch length of pull, should prevent even incurable “stock creepers” from suffering abrupt thumb-to-nose trauma.